-Travelling with a Grown up Family
+Travelling with a Family Tips

 Treat your Family Like Friends Although I'm a firm believer that parents should be 'parents' to their off-spring and not their 'friends', I relax this rule a bit on holidays.
 After all in the same way you choose which friends to travel with you are choosing to take your grown up kids away with you.
 It makes sense to therefore afford them the same level of respect that you would your actual friends.
 If that sounds too 'goody-goody' to be true, it really isn't - all I mean is wait untli they are not there to have a moan and gossip about them!

 Timings Know yours (and more likely your kids) tolerance levels of how much time they can spend together as a farmily unit before everyone starts driving each other mad.
 It is quality not quantity that is important!
 So if after a week or two your grown-up children want to dump you and go back to their uni friends for a few days don't take it as a personal snub.
 Guilt tripping them is not a good plan. #Just saying!

 Phones Do not comment on screen time usage.
 They are grown ups and can use their phones as much as they like.
 I was going to say don't feel obliged to foot the bill for extra 4G data when travelling in remote areas, but who am I kidding, just pay the bill!

 Reminisce Presumably if you are travelling with grown up kids it is because holiday experiences and family travel have been fun in the past.
 Take a trip down memory lane and reminisce about the good times you've had together.

 Play Games In my opinion you're never too old to play cards after dinner..

 Assign Roles Keep the whole family engaged in the trip by involving everyone in the planning of the days and the assigning of organisational roles such as navigator or restuarant chooser.
 If someone doesn't like their role agree to swap the next day.